Everything You Need To Know About Self-Employed Loans

 Self Employed Loans FAQs

-Self-employment has witnessed rapid growth over the past few years, the rise of this sector of employment has been seen across all regions in the UK.
-Research from the Office for National Statistics reveals that the number of self employed people has grown from 3.3 million in 2001 to 4.8 million in 2017 – and this figure continues to grow!
+Self-employment has witnessed rapid growth over the past few years, with the rise of the sector evident across all regions in the UK.
+Research from the Office for National Statistics has revealed that the number of self employed people has grown from 3.3 million in 2001 to 4.8 million in 2017 – and this figure continues to grow!
 There are so many reasons to become your own boss and go self employed, why wait?

 - Setting up as a sole trader